vinod-amagi/architecture_doc_guidelines/arch_doc_req.md

 Documentation Management
 ========================

-1. Checkin all these document in a common amagi-architectures git repo.
+1. Checkin all system architecture documents in a common amagi-architectures git repo.

 2. Each git repository implementing a part of the system points to the arch document in the landing README.md of the repository.